 The conference on interior design practice attracts students from eminent colleges in Bangalore9 January 2016

-The Department of Interior Design, Jain University, hosted a national level conference titled “Interior Design Practice: Past, Present, and Future” on 9 January 2016 at School of Graduate Studies.
+The Department of Interior Design, Jain (Deemed-to-be University), hosted a national level conference titled “Interior Design Practice: Past, Present, and Future” on 9 January 2016 at School of Graduate Studies.

 The distinguished panel shared experiences of their projects, which clearly proved that the expectations have dramatically changed over time – however, quality, time and budget continues to be concerns for all.
 They also shared their thoughts on the current challenges of the profession.

 Over the past few years there has been a lot of change in scope for an interior design professional from conventional ‘commercial’ and ‘residential’ interiors.
 It appears that specialization is going to be the order of the day.
 The advent of new materials, construction technology, and operational procedures have radically changed the designs of the future.